 - 5. The variables that can be changed include (but are not limited to): - a.
-OPFOR composition/equipment/location and start state during each phase - b.
+OPFOR composition/equipment/location and start state during each phase - i.
+Version 3.0 has changed the OPFOR from North Torbia to Olvana - b.
 BLUFOR composition and C2 arrangements - c.
 PMESII variables to suit real-world locations (e.g. changing city/town names to reflect local training area geography) - d.
-Campaign Plan execution - 6.
-Additionally, exercise designers can change the geography of the contested JFAO to suit their local conditions.
+Campaign Plan execution aus.dateteam@defence.gov.au

+6. Additionally, exercise designers can change the geography of the contested JFAO to suit their local conditions.
 For example, the island of Panay can be placed anywhere in Australia with the other islands of Belesia placed in accordance to where other training areas are located.
-Similarly, the island of Panay can be as large or as small as the exercise needs it to be. - 7.
-Finally, the suite of documents for OSS is by no means complete.
-If exercise designers require more information or assistance in the development of further training material to enable the use of OSS, please contact the Training Adversary Systems Support Cell (TASSC), at HQ FORCOMD through the following email:
+Similarly, the island of Panay can be as large or as small as the exercise needs it to be.

+7. Finally, the suite of documents for OSS is by no means complete.
+If exercise designers require more information or assistance in the development of further training material to enable the use of OSS, please contact the Army Battle Lab Training Adversary Cell (Battle Lab TAC), through the following email: